-In 1996, Feist moved to Toronto and was invited by Noah Mintz to play the bass guitar in his band Noah's Arkweld.
+Music Career: In 1996, Feist moved to Toronto and was invited by Noah Mintz to play the bass guitar in his band Noah's Arkweld.
 Two years later, she started playing guitar in the band By Divine Right, with whom she toured until 2000.

 In 1999, Feist became flat-mates with Merrill Nisker, better known as the electro-clash performer Peaches.
 Feist often performed onstage with Peaches, operating a sock puppet called Bitch Lap Lap.
 In 2000-2001, the pair stayed with M.I.A. and Justine Frischmann of Elastica whilst they stayed in England.
 She made an appearance on Peaches' album The Teaches of Peaches, as well as beginning her string of collaborations with Gonzales.

 In 1999, Feist released her first solo album.
 Entitled Monarch (Lay Your Jewelled Head Down), the album included the song 'That's What I Say, It's Not What I Mean.'
 The album was produced by Dan Kurtz, later of the band Dragonette.